-The Arts Festival in Wedmore is fast becoming a regular feature of Wedmore village life, attracting local residents as well as those from further afield to see our events.
+The Festival in Wedmore is fast becoming a regular feature of Wedmore village life, attracting local residents as well as those from further afield to see our events.
 As always our performers include a mixture of household names as well as those who are still on the first rungs of the ladder leading to fame and fortune!

-Wedmore Arts Festival is a ‘not for profit’ organisation which exists to promote the tradition of arts-based events in the area by staging a broad range of high-quality creative activities designed to bring together diverse aspects of our community.
+Wedmore Festival is a ‘not for profit’ organisation which exists to promote the tradition of arts-based events in the area by staging a broad range of high-quality creative activities designed to bring together diverse aspects of our community.
 The Festival also aims to give local people access to high profile performers not normally associated with village events, whilst at the same time providing a platform for local talent.

-Wedmore Arts Festival supports young local talent too.
+Wedmore Festival supports young local talent too.
 We currently provide support for violinist Poppy McGhee, budding ballerina Innes Oliver talented actor, singer & songwriter Georgina Sweet.